 Despite his fearsome reputation, Masamune was an educated man and a patron of the arts, Wanting Sendai to rival the Kyoto-Osaka region, he worked to expand trade and beautify the area.
 Tohoku, once a remote part of Japan, soon prospered as a popular destination for tourism, trade, and prosperity.
 While Masamune embraced tradition, he also saw the need to embrace foreigners, especially their technology and knowledge.
 He encouraged foreigners to visit his region and even dispatched an embassy on board the San Juan Bautista, (a ship built with European techniques) to meet the Pope, while also visiting the Philippines, Spain, and Mexico.

 In addition, Masamune had a distinct philosophy about hospitality that reflected his deep appreciation for the arts.
 Having a passion for food, when entertaining guests he personally created the menu, tasted the food, and presented it, showing visitors the utmost care and attention with cuisine reflecting his sense of aesthetics, inspired by the Japanese tea ceremony and Noh (classical musical dramas).
 Far more than a typical general, Masamune expressed himself as a highly sophisticated and uniquely cultured individual.

 Masamune’s cultural knowledge, as well as his governing policies, gave birth to the “DATE Culture” that spread throughout the castle town and eventually to the more distant Tohoku communities.
 But what exactly is ”DATE Culture”?
-It is a glamourous culture that respects the richness of tradition while embracing new ideas; in addition, it appreciates the highest beauty and perfection while remaining modest.
-Visitors cannot help but notice these principles on display as they explore Tohoku’s traditional artwork, cuisine and way of life in general.
+It is a glamourous culture that respects the richness of tradition while embracing new ideas.
+Additionally, it appreciates the highest beauty and perfection while remaining modest.
+Visitors can clearly notice these principles on display as they explore Tohoku’s traditional artwork, cuisine, and way of life in general.

 Sendai Castle Ruins